 Publisher terms and conditions

-When you register with Paperight as a publisher, you are agreeing to the terms of this short and simple agreement.
 For an easy guide to how Paperight works, see our Publisher Guide on help.paperight.com.

 By registering as a Publisher with Paperight, you’re accepting the terms of this agreement on behalf of your organisation as provided at registration.
+Paperight may update these terms and conditions from time to time, and give notice to you.
+Within 14 days of receiving notice of updated terms and conditions you may cancel the agreement or you will be bound by the updated terms.

 Term and termination